 How do I compile my course schedule?

-The examplary study plan for the bachelor's programme in Psychology gives a good overview of which courses you can take during which semesters.
-ZEuS provides information on course locations and times.
+The examplary study plan gives a good overview of which courses you can take during which semesters.
+ZEuS provides information on when and where the course are held.
 It lets you search for the title of a course or look it up in the course catalogue.
 Under "Courses - Course Catalogue - Bachelor's Courses - Major Subject - Psychology" you will find all courses in the respective modules.

 How do I register for seminars and lectures?